bouraqadi/PharoMisc/README.md

 - [EasyUI](/EasyUI): Small library to quickly make GUI that responds to user interactions.
 - [Equals](/Equals): Defines an equality method `=` that is general to apply to different applications.

+## L
+- [LightweightObserver](/LightweightObserver): Lightweight alternative to Announcement.
+Subclasses of subject automatically generate method wrappers to generate events notifying changes of observed IVs.
+When IVs reference collections, events can be generated on accessing collection elements.

 ## N
 - [NetworkExtras](/NetworkExtras): Provides classes that wrap the basic sockets to ease networking